andthomas/JavaScriptBasics/README.md

 A BigInt is created by adding an 'n' to the end of the integer.

     > 8923494n

+We generally don't use JavaScript to create programs that handle large numbers.
+Python is a language that is better suited to this.

 ### 4. Booleans
 A boolean represents a value of `true` or `false`.